Financial Review and Planning Checklist

 Next, check your financial health

 - Review emergency fund.
 2020-22 has taught many a financial lesson, one being the importance of an emergency fund.
-Many financial experts who once recommended 3-6 months of expenses saved, now say you should consider saving more, such as 9-12 months worth.
+Many financial experts who once recommended 3-6 months of expenses saved now say you should consider saving more, such as 9-12 months' worth.

 - Audit insurance policies.
-Too little coverage leaves you open to financial devastation, but as life circumstances change, you may not need as much as you previously did.
+Too little insurance coverage leaves you open to financial devastation, but as life circumstances change, you may not need as much as you previously did.
 Review all your coverage, including:

 Complete important year-end financial tasks